 With a membership of 68 in 1952 and a growing congregation, the Rev. Royden Kohler was appointed as the first full-time minister.
 Plans were formulated for a new sanctuary when land was presented to the congregation in 1955 by the Baltimore Conference, the forerunner of the present Baltimore-Washington Conference.
 Following a major financial drive, the church sanctuary, hall and office areas were constructed and then dedicated on Nov.
 9, 1958.
 Two additional units followed later, the fellowship hall, kitchen and a partial education unit.

 The Methodist and Evangelical Brethren Churches unified in 1968 when we became the present Pasadena United Methodist Church.
 In 2008, our church took a "Leap of Faith", completing renovations to our church facility in time for our 90th Anniversary celebration.

-We hope you will join us soon, as we look forward to celebrating our 100th anniversary in 2018 - and become part of the ongoing history of our church serving our Lord here in Pasadena!
+Join us as we look forward to celebrating our 100th anniversary in November 2018 - and become part of the ongoing history of our church serving our Lord here in Pasadena!